JohnDoeTests/Scraping-Demo/README.md

 # Scraping-Demo

-Scraping randomly generated phone numbers suggested by the mobile phone company, and rerolling them untill a decent phone number is suggested.
+Scraping randomly generated phone numbers suggested by the company on their website, and rerolling them untill a decent phone number is suggested.

-Created with the package Puppeteer.
+Created with the package Puppeteer to simulate browser click and scrape the data.